-Hypnotherapy, the ancient practice of healing and spiritual connection, shrouded in mystery.
+Hypnotherapy is the ancient practice of natural healing and spiritual connection.

 In its simplicity hypnotherapy is practice and faith.
 It is not a special food or drink or ritual.
 While science, psychology and philosophy are wonderful, necessary and hold a place in society, they are not hypnotherapy.
 Hypnotherapy is a separate focus, bringing together science, faith, trust and discipline.

 Hypnotherapy is the practice of hypnosis which takes place in our own minds.
 The mysterious energies and powers associated with hypnosis is merely our own subconscious mind.
 We know where the subconscious is and how it functions and it is inside us, right here, right now, through our thinking.